humdrum-tools/humdrum-documentation/guide/ch24/index.md

 to check whether the difference between the two semitone values is greater than 12 semitones.

-The **awk** portion of our command is modified so that we are informed if the nominally higher voice is more than 12 semitones away from the other voice:
+The <span class="unix">awk</span> portion of our command is modified so that we are informed if the nominally higher voice is more than 12 semitones away from the other voice: